 One of the potential complications of caring for your pet is ensuring they get appropriate treatment for the various conditions that may eventually arise.
-Ear mites (otodectescynotis mites) are a parasitic insect infestation that can impact the health of your pet.
+Ear mites (otodectescynotis mites) are parasitic insect infestations that can impact the health of your pet.
 Today, we will help you learn how to treat ear mites in the event that they arise, or if you suspect your pet has them.

 Detecting Ear Mites

 The first thing you should always do when you suspect your pet has a problem is contact our vet.
-We will ensure you take the correct course of action to improving your pet’s health.
+We will ensure you take the correct course of action to improve your pet’s health.
 In this case, you may be given instructions on how to detect ear mites at home.

 - Excessive scratching around the ears, neck, and head.